Zeex/samp-plugin-jit/README.md

 [![Build Status][build_status]][build]
 [![Build Status - Windows][build_status_win]][build_win]

-This is a Just-in-Time (JIT) compiler for AMX 3.x and a plugin for the SA-MP server.
-It compiles AMX bytecode that is produced by the Pawn compiler into native x86 code at runtime for increased performance.
+This plugin is an implementation of a just-in-time (JIT) compiler for Pawn.
+It compiles AMX bytecode into native x86 code on the fly and hooks into the AMX API called by the SA-MP server to replace the VM's interpreter.

+Although this is a SA-MP plugin the code is organized into a library called amxjit which theoretically could be reused in other host programs, although I don't know of such applications.

 Installation
 ------------